firdousalam/Interview-Question/README.md

 Source: tutorialspoint.com

-Q29: What are streams? ☆☆☆
+# Q29: What are streams? ☆☆☆
+Answer:
+The official Node.js documentation defines streams as “A stream is an abstract interface for working with streaming data in Node.js.”
+The stream module provides an API for implementing the stream interface.
+Examples of the stream object in Node.js can be a request to an HTTP server and process.stdout are both stream instances.
+In short, Streams are objects in Node.js that lets the user read data from a source or write data to a destination in a continuous manner.
-Answer: Streams are objects that let you read data from a source or write data to a destination in continuous fashion.
+Streams are objects that let you read data from a source or write data to a destination in continuous fashion.
 In Node.js, there are four types of streams.

 Readable - Stream which is used for read operation.
 Writable - Stream which is used for write operation.